 If the thought of baby's first flight leaves a pit at the bottom of your stomach, don't worry—you're not alone.
 Flying the friendly skies with littles can feel super stressful & overwhelming, even for the most seasoned of mamas.
 (I mean, even George & Amal Clooney had some pre-flight anxiety!)
-Does baby need her own seat?
+Does baby need their own seat?
 What will I need to pack?
 How will I carry it all?
-And what if she cries the whole time?
+And what if they cry the whole time?

 We feel you, mamas.
 But with a great game plan and a tried and true, been-there-loved -that hit list of our absolute favorite flight essentials, we promise you'll be boarding that plane with confidence on your next adventure.
-Masks and hand sanitizer are a given but what else?
+Masks are still a good idea and hand sanitizer is a given but what else?

 “Does my baby need her own seat on an airplane?”
 It’s the question we get asked again and again when it comes to air travel + little ones.
 The technical answer is no. In the US, infants under 2 years of age may be carried free of charge when traveling with an adult.
 But the answer that we always give?
 100% yes.

 As one of our favorite sources for all things car seat safety, the Car Seat Lady, says, “Simply put, it’s much safer for a child to ride in a child safety seat on an airplane.
 You aren’t allowed to hold a coffee cup during takeoff and landing.
 All bags much be stowed.
 This is because anything not secured is liable to fly around if a problem were to occur…Doesn’t your child deserve the same protection as you—or your suitcase?”
 We couldn’t agree more.